ZhuoquanChen/Data-Science-Projects/Future_Sales_Prediction/README.md

-# Future Sales Forecasting
+### Overview

-  This project leverages AI and machine learning to develop a predictive model, which is able to forecast sales in future based on historical data while taking into account  the affects of seasonality, holidays, promotions and competitions.
+If a company want to become competitive and grow their sales, they need to leverage machine learning predictive models so they can be able to forecast sales in the future.
+Predictive models attempt at forecasting future sales based on historical data while taking into account seasonality affects, demend, hilidays, promotions and competition.

-  - Predicted future product salses
-  - Applied time series forecasting model: Facebook Prophet time series model
+In this project, I leveraged time series models to predict future product sales such as Facebook prophet time series forecasting model for prediction of weekly, monthly and yearly trends.

-  - Additive regression
+The purpose of this project is to leveraged Facebook prophet time series forecasting model to predict products sales in the future.
-  - Predicted sales trend by weekly, monthly and yearly
+  - Predicted sales trend by weekly, monthly and yearly for each store.

 ### Problem Statement

-  For companies to become more competitive and grow strongly, they need to leverage AI/ML to develop predictive models to forecast sales in future.
-In this case, I will work as a Data Scientist in Sales Department, which the objective is that to predict future daily sales based on historical data while taking into various of features.
+Let's say I work as a data scientist in Sales Department, and the sales team provided me with data from 1100 stores.
+The objective is to predict future daily sales based on some features such as stores promotion, location, holidays, competition, product types and so on.

 ### Data: